Weak measurements, non-classicality and negative probability: Applications - I

-The expression for the transition matrix, ${\cal T}$ for the pseudo-probabilities follows from their time dependence, and is given by ($\omega_L=1$)
+the expression for the transition matrix, ${\cal T}$ for the pseudo-probabilities follows from their time dependence, and is given by ($\omega_L=1$),

 ${\cal T}(t)$ is an example of the quantum counterparts of the doubly stochastic matrices in classical probability theory.
-We note that ${\cal T}(t)$ satisfies all the properties of doubly stochastic matrix except that its entries admit negative values.
-The continuous set \{${\cal T}(t)$\} forms a monoid -- a semi group with identity.
+We note that ${\cal T}(t)$ satisfies all the properties of doubly stochastic matrix, except that its entries admit negative values.
+The continuous set, \{${\cal T}(t)$\}, forms a monoid -- a semi group with identity.

 If an entry in ${\cal P}{(t)}$ were to become negative, the sum of the other three entries would exceed one.
 This affords advantages which are not provided classically, and will be employed in the game.
-The rules of the game that we design are as follows:
+The rules of the game, that we design, are as follows:

 \begin{itemize} \item There are two players.
-The referee asks them to start and end the game at definite times $t_i$ and $t_f$ respectively.
+The referee asks them to start and end the game at definite times, $t_i$ and $t_f$, respectively.
 They are given the same initial {\it non-negative} scheme for joint outcomes of a set of two dichotomic observables.
 The players are to compete to create, by unitary evolution, the scheme such that at some intermediate time $T$, the sum $S$, of any of its three entries maximally exceeds one.
-Weak measurements are to be employed. \item The players are free to choose the initial state and the hamiltonian. \item In this game, a resource is classical, if for all times, ${\cal T}(t)_{ij} \geq 0$. \end{itemize}
+Weak measurements are to be employed. \item The players are free to choose the initial state and the Hamiltonian. \item In this game, a resource is classical, if for all times, ${\cal T}(t)_{ij} \geq 0$. \end{itemize}

 We provide an explicit illustration of existence of such a pseudo-probability scheme that can be used as a strategy by players.
 Suppose that $\hat{m} = \hat{x},~\hat{n} = \hat{y}$, and the initial state (at $t=0$) is pure with its polarisation along the $x$ axis.
-The associated initial pseudo probabilities are
+The associated initial pseudo-probabilities are,

-At $T = \dfrac{\pi}{4}$, The pseudo- probabilities satisfy the maximality requirement, and are given by
+At $T = \dfrac{\pi}{4}$, the pseudo- probabilities satisfy the maximality requirement, and are given by,

-which leads to the maximal value $S = 0.25(3 +\sqrt{2})$.
-If a player were to employ a different state or a different hamiltonian, the game would be lost.
+which lead to the maximal value $S = 0.25(3 +\sqrt{2})$.
+If a player were to employ a different state or a different Hamiltonian, the game would be lost.